sigdba/sig-shared-sceptre/templates/EcsWebService/readme.md

   - For this setting to work properly, the ELB will need to be set up to for multiple hostnames.
   - **See Also:** [AWS::ElasticLoadBalancingV2::ListenerRule HostHeaderConfig](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-elasticloadbalancingv2-listenerrule-hostheaderconfig.html)

+- `listener_arn` (string) - ARN of the listener for this rule.
+Overrides the ListenerArn parameter.

 - `path` (string) - **required** - The context path for the listener rule.
 The path should start with a `/`.
 Two listener rules will be created, one matching `path` and one matching `path + '/*'`.